gehara/PipeMaster/PipeMaster_tutorial.md

 ## **Main Menu**

-We start by writing a 2 pop newick: *(1,2)*.
-This will sep up a 2 pop isolation model with constant population size, no migration.
+We start by writing a 2 pop newick topology: *(1,2)*.
+This will set up a 2 pop isolation model with constant population size and no migration.
 You can follow the description in the menu to add parameters and priors to the model.
 The numbers on the right indicate the parameters of the model.
 This model has 2 population size parameters and 1 divergence parameter, or 1 junction in the coalescent direction.
 We are going to stick with a 3 parameter model for now.
 To visulize the model we need to specify the data to be simulated first.
 We nee to go to **Gene Menu** for that.

 ```
   A > Number of populations to simulate      2